See the Series Introduction for Just Tao It, Part I: HERE

 Without excessive rules, people become honest.
 Without feeding desire, greed does not take hold.
 Without imposed belief, people return to what they know.

-This is where Trust enters first.
+This is where Truth AND Trust increasingly enters for me.

 A thriving humanity requires both.